C0l0rChanger/C0l0rChanger/README.md

  𓇼 ⋆.˚ 𓆉 𓆝 𓆡⋆.˚ 𓇼
 abt me :

-I'm adhd so im extremely hyperactive, I'm usually alone so I always do c+h freely.
-I don't have dni's any fandom is greeted with open arms.
-I'm usually afk, whisper me to interact if I am!
-I'm okay with any pronouns.
+I'm adhd so im extremely hyperactive, I'm usually afk or with friends, whisper me for interaction if I am afk!
+I don't have any dni's so I'm okay with any fandom interaction.
+Any pronouns are okay!

-Im an extremely friendly person, please interact!
+I am friendly! although I am not looking for new friends

   𓇼 ⋆.˚ 𓆉 𓆝 𓆡⋆.˚𓇼

 Alot of my friends call me by Percy (I dont mind nicknames) But you can always call me by another, as long as it isnt intentionally insulting.

-I don't update this alot lol